Published: 03/05/20 The new mural at Arts Center MARTA Station by local artist Stacie Rose.

 Stacie Rose's work will kick off an ongoing temporary mural program, meaning that MARTA will periodically change the artwork on West Peachtree to feature other local muralists and provide something new for patrons to see.
 Additionally, MARTA and Midtown Alliance are partnering to layer in even more activity in the plaza in the form of weekly programming.
 Staff is planning to introduce live music through MARTA’s Artbound Live program and is working with MARTA to pilot a Fresh MARTA Market in the plaza.

 “The combination of Artbound Live performances, Fresh MARTA Market, and other activations will build on Midtown Alliance and MARTA’s recent investments in station enhancements to transform the once underutilized plaza into an active and welcoming public space,” said Lauren Bohn, Midtown Alliance’s Project Manager of Urban Design and Placemaking.
 “This is a perfect example of how meaningful partnership can contribute to Midtown’s network of vibrant street-level open space and how we can celebrate transit and pedestrianism as the preferred method of transportation in the district.”

 Our Largest Placemaking Project to Date

 The plaza enhancements at Arts Center mark the third time MARTA has collaborated with Midtown Alliance on station enhancements, and it’s also the largest.
-In 2016, Jamie Hayon’s “Tiovivo” exhibit made its debut in the plaza at Arts Center Way, called The Porch.
+In 2016, Jaime Hayon’s “Tiovivo” exhibit made its debut in the plaza at Arts Center Way, called The Porch.
 Hayon described his whimsical work in this interview here.

 The Porch is also home to a piano hand painted by artist and musician Jeremy Ray.
 In late 2019, Ray repainted the exterior of the piano with a completely new abstract design, and the instrument is enjoyed by dozens of commuters and passersby every day.